elewoutv/pyGeniusOne/README.md

 ### Options

 By default pyGeniusOne will output all available statistics with default parameters.
 You can use these options to limit the output to a subset of stats or change the calculation parameters.
+NOT IMPLEMENTED

 ```
 -C, --count-packets